nikldev0/hugo-utilitybelt/README.md

 1. Add `hugo-utilitybelt` to your list of themes in `config.toml` e.g. `theme= ["hugo-utiliybelt","hugo-itsalocke"]`
 2. Insert the shortcode into the page you want to sell the tickets from and set the event id e.g `{{< eventbrite event_id="0123456789" >}}`
-3. Publish your page, the Eventbrite details should be listed and people can order directly from your website
+3. Publish your page, the Eventbrite details should be listed and people can order directly from your website.